thecuriouscoding/build-your-own-redis-server/README.md

-# PART 2
+# PART 3
-This branch pertains to the addition of handling of TTL, INCR, DECR Commands.
+This branch pertains to the addition of handling of List Related Commands i.e. LPUSH, RPUSH, LRANGE, LPOP and RPOP.
 In-memory store has been used.

 # How to run
 1. You can run ```go run .``` and then connect to server via redis-cli and try performing SET, GET, DEL and EXPIRE commands.